Random-People/Sidex/README.md

 * <code>/</code>
 * <code>%</code>
 * <code>=</code> Opens a latch if it isn't open (latches are initially of the value 1); Assign the value to the latch.
+* <code>:=</code> If there is already a value in the latch, do nothing.
+Otherwise, assign the operand to the latch.
 ## Example programs
 ### Collatz sequence for 1 iteration
 ```
+n := read
 # Comments have to start with a new line.
 unlock("S" + str(n % 2))
 # Resources: 15. [open, (, ", S, ", concat, ", $, {, n, %, 2, }, ", )].